RossBarnie/fair-api-beta-utilities/README.md

 - [`jq`](https://stedolan.github.io/jq/) is a useful tool for processing JSON outputs.
 - Examples are provided for a Linux environment but could be adapted to Windows environment.
 - Where python is used, we assume Python 3.
-- Uploading data and attachments requires the [`tusclient` library](https://github.com/tus/tus-py-client).
+- Uploading data and attachments requires the [`tuspy` library](https://github.com/tus/tus-py-client).
 This can be installed using `pip` or other tools.
 Ensure you have the right version for Python 3.

 ## Create a Dataset Entry (Web)